rebcabin/masr/specs.md

 (defmacro def-term-entity-key
-  "Define spec for entity key like ::symbol or
+  "Define a spec for an entity key like ::symbol or
-  ::expr, which is an ::asr-term, a top-level production in the grammar."
+  ::expr, which is an ::asr-term, a top-level production in the ASDL grammar."
   [term]
   (let [ns "masr.specs"
         tkw (keyword ns (str term))]